Skip to content

 Operator work is split into focused areas:

-• Settings for workspace identity, branding, SMTP, and commercial defaults,
+• Settings for workspace identity, branding, SMTP, operational feature toggles, and commercial defaults,

 • Security for policies, monitoring, and readiness,